Kenneth-Macharia/Learning/README.md

-# Code Practise sessions
+# Learning and Practice
-This repo contains my tutorial code and notes as I learn various technologies.
+This repository contains my learning notes and exercises, as I learn various technologies.